SBU-BMI/Composite-Dataset/latest_code/readme.txt

  create new folder composite_dataset at eagle nfs004 server in folder  /data/shared/bwang/

  the composite dataset is stored at  eagle.bmi.stonybrook.edu nfs004 server in folder  /data/shared/bwang/composite_results

+ After composite dataset is created, following the steps described in readme2.txt to complete the rest procedures.